Behavior

-Behavior (American English) or behaviour (British English) is the range of actions of individuals, organisms, systems or artificial entities in some environment.
+Behavior (American English) or behaviour (British English) is the range of actions of organisms, individuals, systems or artificial entities in some environment.
 These systems can include other systems or organisms as well as the inanimate physical environment.
 It is the computed response of the system or organism to various stimuli or inputs, whether internal or external, conscious or subconscious, overt or covert, and voluntary or involuntary.
 While some behavior is produced in response to an organism's environment (extrinsic motivation), behavior can also be the product of intrinsic motivation, also referred to as "agency" or "free will".

 Taking a behavior informatics perspective, a behavior consists of actor, operation, interactions, and their properties.
 This can be represented as a behavior vector.